17 Best In-App Messaging Examples To Improve Customer Engagement In SaaS

 People often use in-app messages and push notifications interchangeably since they both involve sending messages to users.
 However, they differ when it comes to intent and location.
 Push notifications pop up while users are outside the app while in-app messages appear, well, in the apps themselves.

-In-app messaging vs push notifications
+In-app vs push notifications

 They also serve different purposes since push notifications are generally sent to engage users who aren’t actively using the app while in-app messaging helps guide users whenever they run into complex features during the onboarding process (or even in other stages of their customer journey).